joric/arduino-bitcoin-miner/README.md

 * No detection is needed (no special command for this).
 * Wait for data.
 Each data packet is 64 bytes: 32 bytes midstate + 20 fill bytes (any value) + last 12 bytes of block header.
-* Send back the results (when valid share is found, send back the 4-byte result nonce immediately).
+* Send back the results, i.e. when valid share is found, send back the 4-byte result nonce immediately.

 BFGMiner specific:

 * BFGMiner tests block with nonce 0x000187a2 first.
 Since we need to test only 100258 values the reply should be instant.
-* Sends special work (2e4c8f91...) to determine number of cores (work division).
-Nonce 0x04c0fdb4 means single core.
+* Sends special work (2e4c8f91...) to determine work division.
+Expects 0x04c0fdb4 or 0x82540e46 for single or dual core.
-* If no data sent back in ~11.3 seconds (full cover time on 32bit range at 380MH/s FPGA), sends another work.
+* If no data sent back in ~11.3 seconds (full cover time on 32bit range at 380MH/s FPGA), miner sends another work.

 Read more about the protocol here: http://en.qi-hardware.com/wiki/Icarus#Communication_protocol_V3